anoop142/cowin-cli/README.md

 >**Note**: -centers "any" to auto select any center.
 >-name "all" to book for all under same mobile no.
 ### Displaying Captcha
+ If **pixterm** and **imagemaick** are installed, captcha is rendered inside the terminal  by default.
+ If any one of them isn't available we revert to display captcha using other application which depends on the OS.

 * ### Windows
-  We use default program to open svg files to display captcha.
+  We use default program to open svg captcha file.
 Usually it's **edge browser**.

 * ### Linux
-  If **pixterm** and **imagemaick** are installed, captcha is rendered inside the terminal using pixterm. if any one of them isn't available, **firefox** is used to display captcha.
+  **firefox** is used to display captcha.

 * ### Termux
   Without a terminal based image viewer(pixterm) and imagemagick,